 - When: Conversion of "e" grades must be done by the end of the 6th week of the subsequent semester.
 There is no deadline for other grades changes.

-- When: Within the first 25 class days of the Fall and Spring semesters and the first eight days of a summer session.
+- When: By the end of the 9th full week of classes during Fall and Spring semesters and the first eight days of a summer session.
 See the Faculty Administrative Calendar or date reminders on the Registrar's website for the deadline each semester.

 - How: Students must submit a properly completed Pass/Fail form to our office.
 Students may submit petitions to the Academic Petitions Committee for late Pass/Fail options after the deadline.
 A completed Pass/Fail form must accompany the petition.

 Registration for undergraduate semester courses takes place in the preceding semester: April for Fall courses and November for Spring courses.
 The Academic Planning and Registration (APR) system is used for online registration for a one-week period.
 Following that week, students may continue registration through the Registrar's Office until the end of the semester.
 Registration changes during this time do not require the signature of advisors or of instructors (unless the course is full, the course is a permission-require course, or in cases where the student does not meet the course pre-requisites).
 Once the semester ends, the next opportunity for students to make registration changes is the day before classes begin in the Fall and Spring semesters.
 The first day of classes is the start of the Add/Drop Period as detailed below.